AstroinformaticsAU/VersionControlTutorial/outline.md

 # NOTES.todo

-- Remember to use best practices paper
+- Remember to use best practices paper @done
 - Add video of Linus saying why we should use Git
+- Remember to discuss GUI options...

-# Introduction
+# 1. Introduction

 ## What is version control?